roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

-For some reason, but a regret moving forth in to my mind.
+For some reason, but a regret crawling forth in to my mind.